justin4v/ZettelNotes/Book Reading/Spring技术内幕/IOC简介.md

 # Bean Factory主线
 ## BeanFactory
-- The root interface for accessing a Spring bean container.
+- The *root interface for accessing a Spring bean container*.
-- This is the basic client view of a bean container; further interfaces such as ListableBeanFactory and org.springframework.beans.factory.config.ConfigurableBeanFactory are available for specific purposes.
+	> - This is the *basic client view* of a bean container;
+	> - further interfaces such as *ListableBeanFactory* and *ConfigurableBeanFactory* are available f*or specific purposes*.
 - This interface is implemented by objects that hold a number of bean definitions, each uniquely identified by a String name.
-- Depending on the bean definition, the factory will return either an independent instance of a contained object (the Prototype design pattern), or a single shared instance (a superior alternative to the Singleton design pattern, in which the instance is a singleton in the scope of the factory).
-Which type of instance will be returned depends on the bean factory configuration: the API is the same.
+- Depending on the bean definition, the factory will return either an independent instance of a contained object (the *Prototype* design pattern), or a single shared instance (a superior alternative to the *Singleton* design pattern, in which the instance is a singleton in the scope of the factory).
+Which type of instance will be returned depends on the bean factory configuration.

 简单容器工厂（概念层次），包含了容器的基本功能